awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-admin-work-with-apps-create.md

 --------

- The Fleet Hub for AWS IoT Device Management service is currently in public preview\.
+ The Fleet Hub service is currently in public preview\.
 This service is subject to change\.

 --------